about The Africa Children's Summit

 Driven by children from Kenya, and amplified by Mtoto News, the Summit’s goal is to empower African children and create a space where they feel seen, heard and engaged by their peers and community.

 The Summit brings together children from across Africa and beyond to share their experiences on matters of children rights and protection; the unique challenges they face; interventions by their governments and share recommendations or solutions.

-The Summit is child-led and is to be hosted by children in Nairobi Kenya on the 11th April 2023.
+The Summit is child-led and is to be hosted by children in Nairobi Kenya on 10th to 12th April 2023.
 The inaugural Summit will be graced by the Vice Chair of the UN Committee on the Rights of the Child Prof. Phillip D. Jaffè and the UN Special Representative of the Secretary General on Violence Against Children Dr. Najat Maalla M’Jid.

 The purpose of the Summit is to bring children from across the continent together to discuss among themselves on children matters in Africa;